Bus transport in the United Kingdom: Interwar regulation and consolidation (1918–1939)

+Nationalisation and decline (1947–1968)

 The post-war Labour government embarked on a programme of nationalisation of transport.
 Under the Transport Act 1947, the British Transport Commission acquired the bus services of Thomas Tilling, Scottish Motor Traction and the large independent Red & White.
 By the nationalisation of the railways, the BTC also acquired interests in many of BET's bus companies, but BET was not forced to sell its companies and they were not nationalised.

 In 1962 the BTC's bus companies were transferred to the Transport Holding Company.
 Then in 1968 BET sold its UK bus companies to the Transport Holding Company.
-Almost all of the UK bus industry was by then owned by the government or by municipalities.
+Almost all of the UK bus industry was by then owned by the government under the National Bus Company or by local governments.

-Bus passenger numbers declined in the 1960s.
+Bus passenger numbers continued to decline in the 1960s.
 The Transport Act 1968 was an attempt to rationalise publicly owned bus services and provide a framework for the subsidy of uneconomic but socially necessary services.
 The Act: